gitbls/pistrong/CertInstall.md

 ## Linux Cert Installation

 Certs for Linux systems are created using pistrong with `sudo pistrong add username --linux` (plus other switches as required).
-The certs are stored in a Linux Client Cert Pack /etc/swanctl/pistrong/server-assets/username-devicename.zip.
+The certs are stored in a Linux Client Cert Pack at /etc/swanctl/pistrong/server-assets/username-devicename.zip.

 Copy the Cert Pack to your Linux client system in a convenient directory, then issue the command: `sudo pistrong client install username-devicename.zip`